RuslanTsykaliak/React-Next-Portfolio/README.md

 If you encounter any issues, you can try the following steps:

 1. Delete the `.next` folder in the project directory.
-2. Restart the development server using `npm run dev`.
+2. Restart the development server using `pnpm run dev`.

 ## Tailwind CSS Installation